 Plan Features Applies to the Network Out-of- Pocket Maximum?
 Applies to the Non-Network Out-of-Pocket Maximum?
-Coinsurance Payments Yes Yes Charges for non-Covered Health Services No No The amounts of any reductions in Benefits you incur by not obtaining prior authorization as required No No Charges that exceed Eligible Expenses, or the Recognized Amount when applicable.
+Copays Yes Yes Payments toward the Annual Deductible Yes Yes Coinsurance Payments Yes Yes Charges for non-Covered Health Services No No The amounts of any reductions in Benefits you incur by not obtaining prior authorization as required No No Charges that exceed Eligible Expenses, or the Recognized Amount when applicable.
 No No